mhadifilms/sync-extensions/README.md

 - **Audio conversion failed** → Check Node.js installation and server status

 ### System Issues
-- **Node.js not found** → Install Node.js 16+ from nodejs.org or via Homebrew (`brew install node`)
-- **Homebrew not found (macOS)** → Install Homebrew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
-- **Permission errors** → Run install script with appropriate permissions
+- **ZXP installation failed** → Use a modern ZXP installer and ensure the ZXP is signed.
+- **macOS Gatekeeper** → If blocked, allow the installer in System Settings → Privacy & Security.
-- **Windows compatibility** → Ensure Windows 10 1903+ and Adobe 2024+
+- **Windows compatibility** → Windows 10 1903+ and Adobe 2024+ recommended.

 ## Updates
 The extension includes an automatic update system:
-- Click "check updates" in the extension settings
+- Click "Check updates" in the panel settings.
-- Updates are downloaded from GitHub releases
-- Restart Adobe app after update installation
+- The server downloads the appropriate ZXP asset based on OS (mac/windows) and app (AE/PPro).
+- After the download, the panel installs the new version and prompts for restart.